 Call us: Sales & Support 0333 305 7560

 These General Terms apply to all Order(s) for Services accepted by us.
 These General Terms together with the relevant Order(s) will form the Contract between us once they have been signed by both of us.
-References in this Contract to “us” and “we” will mean FACTCO or any assignee of ours and references to “you” will mean the customer named in the relevant Order(S).
+References in this Contract to “us” and “we” will mean FACTCO (Company Registration Number 12235635) any assignee of ours and references to “you” will mean the customer named in the relevant Order(S).

 “Agreed Usage” means the monthly minimum call traffic, if any, specified in the Order.

 “Charges” mean the charges payable by you to us for the provision of the Services as set out in the Order or any revised version of the Order notified to you in accordance with Clause 8.2, together with all applicable taxes and any interest due in accordance with Clause 8.5.

 “Committed Period” means, in respect of each Service, the period of 12 calendar months (or if longer the number of calendar months specified overleaf) commencing on the date when both parties have executed the Order.

 “Contract” means these General Terms and Conditions, the Order and any other document specifically incorporated into this contract in writing.

 “Facility Limit” means the monthly financial limit applied for charges incurred under this contract (125% of estimated call spend or the previous months bill)

 “Order” means a schedule which sets out the scope of the Service, the relevant Charges and any special terms which are particular to that Service.